LYNCH·LLP

 Questions about Examiner Roderick Tolentino

-This pooled record spans one art unit (2134) within Technology Center 2100.
+Roderick Tolentino's public record spans one art unit within Technology Center 2100.

-No. The record is a summary of past outcomes and is not a prediction of the result for any specific application.
+No. The allowance rate is a historical summary of past decided applications.
+It is not a prediction of the outcome in any specific application.

 ◈ RESPONDING TO AN OFFICE ACTION